 I visited Minsk again in the winter and had the opportunity to spend a day in a spa called Riviera.
 It was one of the most relaxing days in my whole life.
 There are more than 12 different types of Saunas there; Finnish, Russian, Belarusian, Himalayan, etc … in addition to different swimming pools and baths.
 It is absolutely worth it to spend the entire day there when you are in Minsk.
 I highly recommend it.

-If you live in Europe, you can fly there cheaply with AirBaltic or with one of the major European Airlines (Lufthansa, KLM, Air France, Turkish Airlines) in addition to Belavia (Belarusian Airlines, I really like them), or even Ukraine International.
+If you live in Europe, you can fly to Minsk cheaply with AirBaltic or with one of the major European Airlines (Lufthansa, KLM, Air France, Turkish Airlines) in addition to Belavia (Belarusian Airlines – I really like them), or even Ukraine International.
 If you live in the Middle East, I guess Turkish Airlines is your best bet.
-If you live in North America, probably Lot Polish Airlines is your best options.
+If you live in North America, probably Lot Polish Airlines is your best option.
 Anyhow, click here if you are looking for good deals via Skyscanner.

 The city is affordable; public transportation is very cheap (metro ticket costs 0.35 USD) and taxi is also cheap.
 For a reliable taxi app, use Yandex taxi and avoid hailing for a taxi in the street as you might be charged extra, especially if you don’t speak Russian fluently.
-However, restaurants and cafes aren’t always cheaper than in Western Europe.
 I found Minsk affordable but it’s definitely not as cheap as Moldova, Georgia, or even Ukraine and of course, prices in restaurants, cafes, and bars are very high for local people who live and work there.